-Many people assume that prop airplanes do not leave trails but that is just because, in general, they are less common than jets and also that they often do not fly as high.
+Many people assume that propeller airplanes do not leave trails but that is just because, in general, they are less common than jets and also that they often do not fly as high.

 During the second world war, huge flights of bombers flying at very high altitudes used to leave significant amounts of trails across the sky.
 Also dog fights between fighters used to leave incredible patterns of trails across the skies that were visible to observers on the ground.